-AMAN 21 inaugurated: Naval exercise to help tackle maritime security challenges, says Admiral Niazi
+Aman 21 inaugurated: Naval exercise to help tackle maritime security challenges, says Admiral Niazi

 Turkish Consul General Tolga Ucak started his media interaction by wishing longevity to “Turkiye-Pakistan” fraternal ties and deeper cooperation.
 Highlighting the excellent strategic relationship between the two fraternal friends, Ucak said the two countries have convergent, fruitful interests in different spheres.
 He said AMAN underlines peace and Ankara from the beginning is in strong alliance with Pakistan for collaborative defence regionally and globally.

-Commodore Wayal of Iraqi Navy and Captain Fatih Al Falah of Libyan Navy eulogized PN for providing a unique platform for info sharing, mutual understanding to defend and protect against terrorism and crimes in maritime domain.
+Commodore Wayal of the Iraqi Navy and Captain Fatih Al Falah of the Libyan Navy eeulogized Pakistan Navy for providing a unique platform to international navies for information sharing, mutual understanding and common interests to defend and protect against terrorism and crimes in maritime domain.